 What connects both formats: It is about reflecting on past events in order to learn from them and, if possible, derive measures from them.

-In lessons learned workshops one reflects on a frame of reference such as a project or a go-live.
-Lessons learned workshops are therefore one-time events.
+Lessons Learned Workshops: Here one reflects focused on a frame of reference such as a project or a go-live.
+Lessons learned workshops are therefore one-off events.

-In retrospectives, on the other hand, the frame of reference is general teamwork.
+Retrospectives: Here, on the other hand, the frame of reference is the general cooperation in the team.
 The format is established as a regular routine in the team.
-The aim is to capture all the impressions and ideas of the team members.
-Therefore, as a rule, no restrictive focus on a single topic is given in retrospectives.
+The goal is to capture all impressions and ideas of the team members.
+Therefore, as a rule, retrospectives are not given a restrictive focus on a single topic.

 Lessons Learned Workshop Retrospective